"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

-When we think of selling online and establishing a strong search engine visibility, two of the options that quickly come to mind are Shopify vs WordPress SEO.
+When we think of selling online and establishing a strong search engine visibility, two options that quickly come to mind are Shopify vs WordPress SEO.

 Which is better for improving SEO and driving more relevant search engine traffic?
 The answer to this question is not a straightforward one.
 As the typical SEO answers – it depends.

 There are no clear-cut pointers or directions to go.
-It depends on several factors including your business needs, technical knowledge, budgets, and more.
+It depends on several factors, including your business needs, technical knowledge, budgets, etc.

-Shopify vs WordPress for e-commerce SEO are evenly comparable, which makes it even more difficult to say why Shopify is better than WordPress for eCommerce.
+Shopify vs WordPress for e-commerce SEO are evenly comparable, which makes it even more challenging to say why Shopify is better than WordPress for eCommerce.

-However, in this Shopify vs WordPress for SEO, I will be focusing solely on the SEO aspect of both platforms.
-Leaving other areas aside, so that you can get a clear optimization feature of both platforms.
+However, I will focus solely on both platforms’ SEO aspects in this Shopify vs WordPress for SEO.
+I am leaving other areas aside so you can get a clear optimization feature of both platforms.

 Shopify vs WordPress Overview